springernature/vpat/nature.md

 <br><br>
 Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
 These include images in advertising scripts and in Disqus commenting widgets.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 <br><br>
-Some complex images supplied by authors who publish with us may lack adequate alternative text, descriptions, and/or captions.
+When supplied by authors who publish with us, some complex images may lack adequate alternative text, descriptions, and/or captions.
 Examples may include images of charts, graphs, or maps.
 Generally, these images are used to supplement text content.
 A large-scale and currently-active programme of work to improve alt text content submitted by our authors is under way to address this.
 </td>
 </tr>
 <tr valign="top">